doroshenko-viktor/doroshenko-viktor.github.io/content/blog/javascript/js-dom.md

 - `element.removeAttribute(<attribute-name>)` - remove node attribute
 - `document.createElement(<tag-name>)` - creates new element node of given html tag

+  _Note: this method is always called on `document` object and not on any other node element_

 - `element.appendChild(<child>)` - insert given element to target element children
+- `element.lastElementChild` - selects last child of element
+  - `before` - selects element before this
+  - `after` - selects element after this
+  - `replaceWith()` - replace this element with new provided
 - `element.insertBefore(<element>)` - insert given element before target element as a sibling
 - `element.replaceChild(newElement, oldElement)` - insert `newElement` instead of `oldElement`
 - `element.remove()` - removes element from DOM